Lakewood Foreclosure Lawyers

 How to Possibly Avoid Foreclosure in Lakewood, Ohio

 It's very important that you engage in continued communication with your bank.
-Lenders are surprisingly willing to make accommodations if it means they still get paid something, but in order to accommodate your situation, they have to know about it.
+Lenders are surprisingly willing to make accommodations if it means they still get paid something, but in order to accommodate your case, they have to know about it.

-It's possible that your lender is willing to negotiate a plan that results in temporarily-lower payments on your mortgage, especially if this means that they will be able to get some payments, instead of none at all.
+It's possible that your lender is willing to negotiate a plan that results in temporarily-lower payments on your mortgage, particularly if this means that they will be able to get some payments, instead of none at all.

 Some buyers in Ohio, when none of the above options have worked, resort to a "short sale."
 This involves selling a house which is about to be foreclosed, usually for less than its market value.
 If the house sells for less than what's left on the mortgage, the homeowner is relieved of the duty to pay the balance.
 If you have decided that you have no hope of making your mortgage payments, and foreclosure seems inevitable anyway, this might be the way to go.